Choosing Wisely Alberta Symposium

 Whether you are implementing change in your own practice, leading system‑level initiatives, or exploring new ideas, this event offers something relevant and valuable.

-Join this complimentary, accredited virtual workshop at the end of the day.
+Join this complimentary virtual workshop at the end of the day (starting 5 PM, June 8, 2026) t.
 Participants will work with their own prescribing data, engage in facilitated discussion, and develop practical action plans to improve antibiotic use.

 This facilitated audit and feedback workshop builds directly on the earlier antibiotics sessions and offers a hands‑on opportunity for practice improvement.
 Participants will work with their own prescribing data to reflect on patterns, compare benchmarks, and develop actionable stewardship plans.